West Ealing: Early history

-19th Century
+19th century

 During the 19th century much of the land from the Uxbridge Road south to Windmill Road, east to Northfield Avenue and west to Boston Road was market gardens and orchards.
 In addition to a few streets named for apple varieties, among the last remaining evidence of this is the little-changed Steel's Fruit Packing Warehouse at the intersection of Northfield and Northcroft Roads.

-At the eastern boundary of these market gardens and orchards were allotments dating to the Poor Relief Act of 1832, when the area known as Ealing Dean Common (both sides of Northfield Avenue) was given to West Ealing's poor by the bishop of London.
+At the eastern boundary of these market gardens and orchards were allotments dating to 1832, when the area known as Ealing Dean Common (both sides of Northfield Avenue) was given to West Ealing's poor by the bishop of London.
 The allotments on the east side of Northfield Avenue are original, but those on the west side were developed in the early 1980s.

 Ealing Dean's principal claim to fame in the 1800s was its pony and donkey races.
 These races, on what was known as Jackass Common (the present Dean Gardens), ended in 1880 when the local council forbade them on moral grounds.

 In 1882, the Ealing Lawn Tennis Club was founded on land between St. Leonards Road and the Great Western Railway (GWR).
 The club quickly became the most successful women's lawn-tennis club in the world.
 Three Ealing-born club members (Blanche Bingley, Charlotte Cooper and Dorothea Douglass) won a total of thirteen Wimbledon Singles titles between 1886 and 1906.
 In 1906, the club moved to Creffield Road in Ealing Common.

 During the 1890s, central West Ealing's shops were more informal than those in central Ealing.
 There were then (and now) fruit and vegetable stalls in West Ealing which were absent from Ealing.
-Central West Ealing throve during the mid-20th century when draper, house furnisher, clothier and outfitters F. H. Rowse and draper and fashion house W. J. Daniel and Company flourished with Marks and Spencer, British Home Stores, Woolworth, Sainsbury's and WHSmith.
+Central West Ealing throve during the mid-20th century when draper, house furnisher, clothier and outfitters F. H. Rowse and draper and fashion house W. J. Daniel and Company flourished with Marks and Spencer, British Home Stores, Woolworths, Sainsbury's and WHSmith.
 Later, Waitrose, McDonald's and Blockbuster Video arrived.

 The West Ealing Library is on Melbourne Avenue south of the Uxbridge Road.
 Its former location, which opened in 1903, was between Melbourne Avenue and St James's Avenue (the present Sainsbury's location).